Grape syrup: Cyprus

 The ancient Greek name hépsēma (now pronounced épsēma in Cypriot Greek) is still used to refer to the condiment, which is made in Cyprus.

 Armenia

 In Armenia, grape syrup, carob syrup, pomegranate syrup, mulberry syrup and apricot syrup are called doshab (դոշաբ).
 Doshab is one or the main ingredients of a traditional Armenian confection called sharots, which is made by dipping a string of halfed walnuts inside a spiced version of doshab (mostly grape doshab, while pomegranate and apricot versions also exist).
-Doshab is also used in multiple foods, like stuffed apples, matzoon, chi kofta, while It can be used as a condiment for every dish, or as a topping for desserts such as gata and as a medicine, especially for iron deficiency anemia (carob version).
+Doshab is also used in multiple foods, like stuffed apples, matzoon, chi kofta and more, while It can be used as a condiment for every dish, or as a topping for desserts such as gata and as a medicine, especially for iron deficiency anemia (carob version).

 Iran

 In Iranian cuisine, grape syrup (in شیره انگور) is used to sweeten ardeh (tahini), which is consumed at breakfast.
-An alternative is date syrup, which is also widely used in regional cooking.
+An alternative is date syrup, which is also widely used in Middle Eastern cooking.